shopsys/shopsys/docs/storefront/gtm/events.md

 # GTM Event Objects

 These objects represent all GTM events.
-They are composed from GtmEventInterface, GtmEventType, and the content of the event.
+They are composed of GtmEventInterface, GtmEventType, and the content of the event.
 Each event has a description of all its properties.

 ## GtmEventInterface<EventType, EventContent>

 This interface is a generic type that includes an event of type EventType and the property \_clear of boolean type.
-The remaining properties are of type EventContent, which is a type argument through which one can extend this generic interface.
+The remaining properties are of EventContent, a type argument through which one can extend this generic interface.

 ```ts
 export type GtmEventInterface<EventType, EventContent> = {